SrujanGowda1998/PortfolioWebsite/docs/projects.md

 ???+ info "German Biography Generator for Fern Universität Campus Hagen"

-    ### This project is live, I recomment you to [check it.](https://german-biography-generator-ai.streamlit.app/)
+    ### This project is live, I recommend you to [check it.](https://german-biography-generator-ai.streamlit.app/)

     ### Project Summary

-    •	Developed an AI application which takes transcripts of lengthy oral interviews and generates a brief, one page biography of the interviewee.
+    •	Developed an AI application which takes transcripts of lengthy oral interviews and generates a brief, one-page biography of the interviewee.

     •	Conducted research on various LLMs suitable for German language and selected Mistral-7B-Instruct-v0.2 for the specific application.

     •	Impact of the project: Reduced the time required for researchers at Fern Universität Campus Hagen to get the introduction of the interviewee by 95%.

-    ### Tech-stacks Used
+    ### Tech Stacks Used

      Python, LLMs, NLP, Streamlit, API